saeedmaghdam/DynaLock/README.md

 DynaLock currently supports Monitor and Semaphore.

 ## Important
-#### DynaLock is currecntly under development and only supports Monitor
+#### DynaLock is currecntly under development and only supports Monitor and Semaphore.
-#### In a very near future, Semaphore will be added to DynaLock
+#### In a very near future, new features will be added to DynaLock
 #### Please contribute in development!

 ## Installation